Five Benefits of Using Augmented Reality in Product Design

 4. Efficiencies in Product Development

-AR can streamline development, especially when paired with other prototyping methods.
+Augmented reality design can streamline development, especially when paired with other prototyping methods.
 We believe in a flexible process that employs a variety of tools at different times.
 Early in our process we can explore a broad range of options, visualizing through virtual means.
 This dramatically reduces our investment and allows us to tweak and iterate at a rapid pace.
 As we narrow the field of concepts, we bring in 3D printing, sometimes in combination with virtual assets in AR.
 On one project, we combined 3D printing of a curved display element, overlaid with an interactive UI simulation via AR.
 With this mixed reality prototype, we were able to test our concepts with expert users and gain valuable insights far earlier than traditional processes allow.

 5. Beyond the screen